horia141/horia141.github.io/_drafts/raynor.md

 A great deal of use cases are covered by these marshallers and their extensions.
 However, as the inputs turn from simple types to objects, arrays or complex aggregates of them, it becomes tedious and even downright hard to write marshallers for them.
 Luckily Raynor comes with a rich set of tools for dealing with these cases, in the form of a set of annotations for class definitions and the supporting infrastructure needed to turn these into marshallers automatically.
 The marshallers thus built implement the very common pattern of having a complex object be recursively broke down into smaller and simpler objects, which are handled by other types of marshallers.

 The initial example in the article used these annotations.
-We'll focus now on a different and bigger example now in order to dive deeper into the functionality put forth by Raynor.
+We'll focus now on a different and bigger example in order to dive deeper into the functionality put forth by Raynor.

 A classic thing to model is a mathematical point.
 For starters it might look like this: